Anish-Shinde-1/Passify/README.md

 2. **View**: The JavaFX UI components that the user interacts with.
 3. **Controller**: Handles user input and updates the model and view accordingly.
 4. **DAO**: Provides an abstract interface to the database, managing the CRUD operations for user accounts and password entries.

-## Functionality

-The core functionality of Passify includes:

-- **Secure User Login**: Users can authenticate themselves using a master password.
-- **Password Management**: Users can add, update, and delete password entries securely.
-- **Data Encryption**: All sensitive data is encrypted to ensure user privacy.
-- **User Dashboard**: An intuitive dashboard allows users to view and manage their saved passwords efficiently.

 ## Project Status